isotopp/isotopp.github.io/content/posts/2024-02-13-the-matrix-trashfire.md

 keep accounts available, and encourage secure practice.
 It also needs careful curation of servers and clients.
 At the moment it is a trash fire.

+# Trying to use it, nontheless

+I made an "isotopp" account at [tchncs.de](https://chat.tchncs.de/#/login).
+The password is generated and stored in Bitwarden.
+A validation mail is sent to a unique address at koehntopp.de and arrives.

+I try to login not being validated, using Bitwarden.
+The login is rejected.

+I validate the email.
+The server says I am validated.

+I try to login, using Bitwarden.
+The login is rejected.

+I click on "forgotten password", and supply the mail adress the validation mail was sent to.
+"This account does not exist."